dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

   local print = print -- caches global print() function print('hello world!') -- calls the same function as global print()

-There is following exceptions to the rule:
+There are following exceptions to the rule:

 * the iterator variables declared in a ``for`` loop are implicitly local.
-* function parameters are implicitly local
+* function parameters are local to the function

 The Table type
 ==============